bitliege/bitliege.github.io/_ffxiv_guides/zurvan_extreme.md

           phase: "02"
           alerts:
             - alert: "The soar phase of the fight can be skipped provided that the raid team executes proper openers and has sufficient DPS."
+            - alert: "Soar's orientation is determined by the direction Zurvan is facing - the images assume you are tanking him facing the <strong>North</strong>."
             - alert: "Safe zones for each player should be determined before the raid begins."
           mechanics:
             - title: "Soar & Flaming Halberd"